 According to Wikipedia, Mark Twain popularized “There are three kinds of lies: lies, damned lies, and statistics."
 The statement refers to the persuasive power of numbers, the use of statistics to bolster weak arguments, and the tendency of people to disparage statistics that do not support their positions.”

 As we discuss headaches, types, and treatments it is important to remember that statistics apply to a population but treatment is directed toward the individual.
 Statistics are very effective in evaluating conditions with only a small number of variables.
 Headaches do not fit this model well.
-Each patient is different and therefore statistics can only be used as background information during evaluation.
+Each patient is different, and therefore statistics can only be used as background information during evaluation.

 Statistics are important, but please remember to see the whole picture.
+Find out how Think Better Life can help by calling 1-800-865-6468 for a comprehensive evaluation.

 The most common type of headache is the tension headache.
 It is estimated that 80 to 90 percent of the population suffer from tension headaches at least some time in their lives.